“So, are you going to look for work when you get home?” she asked.

 And then one day, an article popped up on Facebook.
 I don’t remember exactly, but it was something along the lines of “10 signs your man suffers from Peter Pan syndrome.”

-While the article itself was quite crap (it was really just some middle-aged woman complaining her boyfriend didn’t want to marry her), the Peter Pan part of it intrigued me, and soon I discovered people all over the web were talking about it; 20-something men who refused to grow up, refused to hold down jobs, refused to buy houses and get married, have kids and basically avoid most of life’s “responsibilities” altogether.
+While the article itself was quite crap (just some middle-aged woman complaining her boyfriend didn’t want to marry her), the Peter Pan part of it intrigued me, and soon I discovered people all over the web were talking about it; 20-something men who refused to grow up, refused to hold down jobs, refused to buy houses and get married, have kids and basically avoid most of life’s “responsibilities” altogether.

 And, funnily enough, it seemed I fit the mould like a glove.
 Just 2 years earlier I had a great job and lucrative career in front of me.
 I’d been dating a wonderful girl for several years and marriage was probably just around the corner.
 I’d saved diligently and wasn’t far from being able to buy my first home.
 Mortgage, kids, a nice stable job; it was all waiting for me, whenever I was ready for it.